eputkonen/Bookmarklets/README.md

 # Description of Each

 ConvertHourlyToSalary.js
-- Calculate annual salary amount from highlighted hourly number
+- Calculate annual salary amount from highlighted or typed in hourly number

 ConvertSalaryToHourly.js
-- Calculate hourly pay amount from highlighted annual salary number
+- Calculate hourly pay amount from highlighted or typed in annual salary number

 Ihate.js
 - Search highlighted keyword or phrase for quick "I hate" search on Google.
 May be used for negative reputation of company names.